Solutions: 19 - EBP dispatch

 fn drive_hunger(

-hungry: &[u32], // <- slice, not Vec
+hungry: &[u32], // <- slice of slots, not Vec

 energy: &mut [f32],